Frequently Asked Questions

 If I suspect a poisoning or overdose, shouldn't I visit the emergency room immediately?

 If the person is not breathing, is unconscious, or having seizures, contact 911 right away.
 Otherwise, a call to the Maryland Poison Center is faster and a lot less expensive than a visit to the emergency room.
-More than 60 percent of all cases reported to the MPC are managed safely at home.
-For patients who are sent to the hospital, our specialists will continue to work with the doctors and nurses to develop a treatment plan that may help them recover faster.
+More than 65 percent of all cases reported to the MPC are managed safely at home.
+For patients who are sent to the hospital, our specialists will continue to work with the health care providers to develop a treatment plan that may help them recover faster.

 Calling the MPC as soon as a poisoning or overdose is suspected is best.
 A call to the poison center ensures that you receive information specific to your situation from a poison expert.
 Searching the internet will provide only general information.
 The information found may be incorrect or outdated.
 It will also cost more time and effort to search for information online than to call the poison center; time that could be vital to saving your or a loved one's life.